Custerx/2dv610-projectTDD/ProjectTDD/README.md

 ## Frameworks
 XUnit for Unit-testing.
 Moq 4.10.0 for Mocking.
-OpenCover 4.6.519 for Code Coverage.
+Visual Studio Enterprise for Code Coverage.
-ReportGenerator for

 ## Farkle rules
 Object of the game: Score 10 000 points.